Auction day tips for buyers.

 - Just because an auctioneer requests bidding in certain increments, that doesn’t mean you have to comply.
 You can control the auction by bidding in odd increments – it forces the auctioneer to do more challenging arithmetic and naturally slows the pace.

-- The sales agent and auctioneer are under the most pressure.
-They may try to rush you, but you can take a moment to think.
+- The sales agent and auctioneer are under a lot of pressure and may try to rush you, but you can take a moment to think.
 If they believe you have more to bid, they will wait for you.